Enjoy dancing at Glen Echo Park every Thursday through Sunday

 Sunday afternoon: Waltz DJ dance in the Back Room from 2:00 - 4:00 pm

 Sunday evening: Contra dance with In Wildness in the Spanish Ballroom from 7:00 - 10:30 pm or Tango lessons and DJ milonga in the Back Room from 6:30 - 11:00 pm

 According to Washingtonian magazine, the Spanish Ballroom "dominates the local swing scene."
 We couldn't agree more.
 And to that we would add the contra scene, the waltz scene, the blues dancing scene .... well, you get the idea.

 Glen Echo Park offers regular social dance events and classes in waltz, swing, contra, salsa, and more.
-Dances take place in the historic Spanish Ballroom, the Bumper Car Pavilion, and the recently-renovated, climate-controlled Ballroom Annex.
+Dances take place in the historic Spanish Ballroom, the Bumper Car Pavilion, and the recently-renovated, climate-controlled Ballroom Back Room.
 The renovation of the Spanish Ballroom in 2003 brought it back to its original splendor, and it remains the premiere site for dancing in the Washington DC area.

 Contra & Square Dance